Larkspur, California: History

 Charles W. Wright laid out the town in 1887.
 The first post office opened in 1891.
 Larkspur incorporated in 1908.

 Larkspur's Downtown Historic District, known also as Old Downtown Larkspur, is a historic district that was listed on the National Register of Historic Places in 1982.
 The restored Art Deco Lark Theater is part of this downtown district.
+The historic Blue Rock building, originally opened in the 1890's, is currently home to popular restaurant The Left Bank.

 Communities

 Murray Park is an unincorporated community in Larkspur.

-Escalle is named after a 19th century French immigrant.
+Escalle is named after a 19th-century French immigrant.